Surgeon

 What it's like

-Being a surgeon is a hands-on job where you help others and even save lives.
-It comes with a lot of responsibility, with people putting their trust in you.
+Being a surgeon is a hands-on job where you help improve people's health and save lives.
+It comes with a lot of responsibility, with patients and their families putting their trust in you.

-You'd carry out operations on patients who need them.
-It might be because they're injured or have a worsening health condition.
+You'll carry out operations on patients, maybe because they're injured or have a worsening health condition.
 They could also wish to have cosmetic surgery.

-Other hospital doctors and GPs would refer patients to you, or they might come from an accident and emergency department.
+Hospital doctors and GPs will refer patients to you, or they might come from an accident and emergency department.
 They may be anxious and upset so you’d need to communicate with them to help them calm down.

-carry out operations working as part of a team
+carrying out operations as part of a team

-train and look after junior doctors and other medical staff
+training and mentoring junior doctors and other medical staff

 You could be a general surgeon with a wide range of skills and knowledge, or you could specialise in one area.

 You could also specialise in doing a particular type of surgery that isn't localised in one part of the body.
 For example, plastic surgeons carry out surgery to restore, reconstruct or alter the body.
-They can also perform non-surgical treatments such as Botox injections or lip fillers.
+They can also perform non-surgical treatments such as Botox injections.

 Explore more information about this job